-SHW802.2 Performance ROM: in the open division, or an amateur or youth with any one horse in their respective division, has won at least I0 points in one or more events (other than halter, performance halter and racing).
+SHW802.2 Performance ROM: in the open division, or an amateur or youth with any one horse in their respective division, has won at least 10 points in one or more events (other than halter, performance halter and racing).
 No horse can be advertised as Register of Merit in any specific performance class without having won at least five points in that specific class.
-Level I (open division only) and, level 2 and level 3 (all divisions) points count toward the performance ROM award.
+Level 1 (open division only), Level 2 and Level 3 (all divisions) points count toward the performance ROM award.

-SHW802.3 Halter/Performance Halter ROM: won at least IO points in halter/performance halter classes.
+SHW802.3 Halter/Performance Halter ROM: won at least 10 points in halter/performance halter classes.